 The Literature Review follows the W3C format for technical reports that includes several sections at the beginning: links to different versions, editors, copyright, abstract, and status with the link to errata and the email address for comments.

-Who develops the WAI-AGE Literature Review
+Who developed the WAI-AGE Literature Review

-The Literature Review is developed under the Web Accessibility Initiative: Ageing Education and Harmonisation (WAI-AGE) Project, supported by the European Union's 6th Research Framework Programme (FP6).
-WAI-AGE work is conducted with the Education and Outreach Working Group (EOWG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).
+The Literature Review was developed with the Education and Outreach Working Group (EOWG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).

-Invitations to participate in the WAI-AGE project, and to review and comment on the Literature Review, are announced on the WAI home page and WAI Interest Group mailing list.

-Opportunities for contributing to WAI work are introduced in Participating in WAI.